Chansey Paech: Justice

-Paech also introduced a suite of amendments to the Northern Territory's anti-discrimination laws making the Northern Territory's anti-discrimination laws Nation leading at the time in terms of protections for vulnerable people and minority groups.
+Paech also introduced a suite of amendments to the Northern Territory's anti-discrimination laws to give better protections for vulnerable people and minority groups.

 In February 2022, Paech, having responsibility for the Northern Territory's sacred sites legislation, tabled a decision in Northern Territory parliament to reject an application to expand the controversial McArthur River mine.

 Housing

 In the Gunner Ministry Paech was sworn in as the Minister for Remote Housing, Homelands and Town Camps.
-He opposed the then Commonweath government the Morrison Government for failures to deliver remote housing on homelands and town camps a position which was also supported by Selena Uibo, the succeeding Minister for Housing in the Northern Territory.
+He opposed the federal Morrison Government for failures to deliver remote housing on homelands and town camps.

+Views

+Paech has condemned the Northern Territory Emergency Response, commonly known as the Intervention, and the succeeding Stronger Futures policy.